General Zod: DC Universe

 In June 2016, the DC Rebirth event relaunched DC Comics' entire line of comic book titles, in which General Zod continues to appear within DC titles.
 In December 2017, DC Comics ended the Rebirth branding, opting to include everything under a larger DC Universe banner and naming.
 As part of the DC Rebirth relaunch, Zod is once again imprisoned within the Phantom Zone.
 He is trapped within the boundaries of the Black Vault, a secret facility hidden in the Laptev Sea.
 Amanda Waller sends the Suicide Squad to steal the contents of the Black Vault and bring them back to her, but they unwittingly allow Zod to escape.
-She attempts to 'recruit' Zod by implanting a kryptonite explosive in his head, but he finally proves too dangerous when he uses a mirror and his heat vision to literally cut the bomb out of his own skull, forcing Rick Flag to sacrifice himself to seal the Zone before Zod can release his army.
-Zod manages to retrieve his family from the Zone while fighting alongside the Superman Revenge Squad - Cyborg Superman, Eradicator, Mongul, and Metallo - and escapes Earth to establish himself as a dictator on another planet with his family.
+She attempts to recruit Zod by implanting a kryptonite explosive in his head, but he uses his heat vision to cut the bomb out of his skull, forcing Rick Flag to sacrifice himself to seal the Zone before Zod can release his army.
+Zod manages to retrieve his family from the Zone while fighting alongside the Superman Revenge Squad and escapes Earth to establish himself as a dictator on another planet with his family.
 He nearly kills Hal Jordan when the Green Lantern Corps discover his presence on the planet before both sides are forced to withdraw and recuperate.

 Powers and abilities

 Like all Kryptonians under a yellow sun, General Zod possesses high-level superhuman strength, speed and endurance sufficient to stand against Superman and other Kryptonians; super hearing; x-ray vision; telescopic, microscopic and heat vision; super-breath and freeze-breath; virtual invulnerability; accelerated healing and flight.
 Due to his background as a Kryptonian general, Zod possesses a detailed knowledge of military tactics, battle strategy, and is a competent military leader.
-Because he was trained in fighting arts long before receiving his abilities, he typically has an edge over Superman's brawling skills, over-reliance on superhuman strength, and basic knowledge of advanced human and Kryptonian hand-to-hand combat.
+Having been trained in fighting arts, he typically has an edge over Superman's brawling skills, over-reliance on superhuman strength, and basic knowledge of advanced human and Kryptonian hand-to-hand combat.
 However, Zod's powers are often inferior to those of Superman, due to the latter being exposed to the yellow sun over the course of his entire life, while Zod typically only gets exposed for a short period of time before being defeated and returned to the Phantom Zone.
 This greater power combined with his superior control and experience with it gives Superman an edge over Zod's superior fighting skills.
-Additionally, similar to Superman, his strength is inferior to the likes of Doomsday and his speed is inferior to speedsters such as the Flash.
 Like all Kryptonians, he is vulnerable to kryptonite and red solar radiation.